 Robertson eventually decided that he wanted to graduate from Southwestern College with a Security Management degree, but he was told that he didn’t have enough credit hours to transfer into their program.
 So, he went back to Butler County to gain the required credit hours.
 Finally, in 2007, he began his studies at Southwestern College.

 David would later change direction and pursue his leadership studies.
 He graduated in 2009 with a B.S. in both Leadership and in Security Management.
 That same year, he achieved educational certificates in Homeland Security and Operational Leadership.
-Robertson would go on to earn a Masters of Science in Leadership degree from Southwestern College in 2014.
+Robertson would go on to earn a Masters of Science in Leadership degree from Southwestern College in 2014 and other educational certificates.

 Robertson suggests that the secret to his academic and writing success was that he was able to take advantage of the open library and the free access to peer reviewed journals online.
 His spare time was spent reading books and journals on the lists of the various majors and disciplines that interested him.
 These included things like Biology, Psychology, Political Science, Religion and others.

 Robertson has worked in a variety of different positions in his life.
 From a professional dog trainer to graphic design, he has tried his hand at a variety of different jobs.
 The majority of his career has been predominantly marketing, advertising and leadership oriented and entrepreneurship has been the driving force.